 Careers in Water Science – Do you love learning about our waterways?
 Then you should explore a career as a water scientist!
 There are many exciting sub-disciplines of water science.
 Biologists, physicists, and chemists alike unite to create a better understanding of our waterways.
 Understanding the science, understanding the issues, and understanding the technologies—available and emerging—will help our region be better prepared for the challenges and opportunities ahead.
 Water scientists are needed in federal, state, and city governments, as well as private industries and academic institutions.
 Check out the regional resources page for more information!

-This exhibit is presented by The Colcom Foundation and also supported by:
+This exhibit, located in the Covestro Gallery, is presented by The Colcom Foundation and also supported by: